knpuniversity/symfony/knpu/extra-doctrine-collections/customizing-prototype.md

 ## Use that Macro!

-In order to call that macro, you actually need to import it... even though it already lives inside this template.
+To call that macro, you actually need to import it... even though it already lives inside this template.
 Whatever: you can do that with `{% import _self as formMacros %}`.
-The `_self` part would normally be a *different* template name whose macros you want to use, but `_self` is a magic way of saying, no, *this* template.
+The `_self` part would normally be the name of a *different* template whose macros you want to call, but `_self` is a magic way of saying, no, *this* template.

-The `formMacros` is an alias I just invented, and it is how we will *call* the macro.
+The `formMacros` is an alias I just invented, and it's how we will *call* the macro.
-For example, inside the `for` loop, render `formMacros.printGenusScientistRow()` and pass it `genusScientistRow`.
+For example, inside the `for` loop, render `formMacros.printGenusScientistRow()` and pass it `genusScientistForm`.

-But *now* we can do the same thing on the `data-prototype` attribute:
+And *now* we can do the same thing on the `data-prototype` attribute:
-`formMacros.printGenusScientistRow()` and pass that `genusForm.genusScientist.vars.prototype`.
+`formMacros.printGenusScientistRow()` and pass that `genusForm.genusScientists.vars.prototype`.
 Continue to escape that that into HTML entities.

-Oh man, that was pretty simple!
+I love when things are this simple!
 Go back, refresh, and click to add another scientist.
 Much, much better!
 Obviously, we need a little styling help here with our rows but you guys get the idea.

 ## Centralizing our JavaScript

-The *last* problem deals with our JavaScript.
+The *last* problem with our form deals with JavaScript.
 Go to `/admin/genus` and click "Add".
 Well... our fancy JavaScript doesn't work here.
 Wah wah.

-But that makes sense: we put all the JavaScript into our edit template.
+But that makes sense: we put all the JavaScript into the edit template.
 The fix for this is super old-fashioned... and yet perfect: we need to move all that JavaScript into its own file.
-Let's keep things simple since this isn't a JavaScript tutorial: in `web/js`, create a new file: `GenusAdminForm.js`.
+Since this isn't a JavaScript tutorial, let's keep things simple: in `web/js`, create a new file: `GenusAdminForm.js`.

 Ok, let's be a *little* fancy: add a self-executing block: a little function that